Peel Region homepage

 The Region of Peel has been designated the Community Entity, or fund administrator.
 We’re responsible for guiding a community planning process through a Community Advisory Board to help set funding priorities and recommends projects for grants.

 The Community Advisory Board is a local organizing committee responsible for guiding Reaching Home in Peel Region.
 Members are chosen through an open call for volunteers and represent the diversity of our community.
 All are committed to helping end homelessness in Peel.
-Advisory board members, with support from the Region of Peel and Housing, Infrastructure, and Communities Canada staff, will review your application and make funding recommendations.
+Advisory board members, with support from the Region of Peel and Employment and Social Development Canada staff, will review your application and make funding recommendations.

 The advisory board has developed the Reaching Home Community Plan which identifies existing conditions in Peel and funding priorities through to 2024.

-The plan was approved by the Canadian government in September 2020 and will be updated every four years.
+The plan was approved by the Canadian government in September 2020 and will be updated annually.

-Proposed projects must serve or target individuals or families who are experiencing homelessness or at imminent risk of homelessness.
+Proposed projects must serve or target individuals or families who are homeless or at imminent risk of homelessness.
 Under Reaching Home funding, definitions are as follows:

 Homelessness is defined as a situation of an individual or family who does not have a permanent address or residence; the living situation of an individual or family who does not have stable, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.